omazapa/root/documentation/users-guide/FittingHistograms.md

 In order to fit a data sets we need a model to describe our data, e.g. a probability density function describing our observed data or an hypothetical function describing the relation between the independent variables **`X`** and the single dependent variable `Y`.
 We can have an arbitrary number `k` of independent variables.
-For example in case of a `k`-dimensional histogram fitting, the independent variables **`X`** are the bin center coordinates and `Y` is the bin weight.
+For example, when fitting a `k`-dimensional histogram, the independent variables **`X`** are the bin center coordinates and `Y` is the bin weight.

 The model function needs to be expressed as function of some unknown parameters.
 The fitting will find the best parameter value to describe